SKAARHOJ/raw-panel-explorer/README.md

 Sometimes there are interesting issues with running wails which can often be fixed by deleting one or more of the directories inside of frontend/, specifically node_modules/, dist/ and wailsjs/ which seems all auto generated.

+Compiling the binary for Windows is the same command but on windows... and if you run compile_wails_windows.ps1 it will zip it into the binaries-folder.

 ## Binaries folder:
 The binaries named "PanelExplorer*" are unsigned command line versions The binaries named "Raw Panel Explorer" are GUI applications for Mac (signed) and Windows (not signed).
 (F) means Fyne version for Mac (less used, legacy)